-At Ashurst CE Aided Primary School we aim to support our children's development with a Positive Behaviour Policy that is simple, consistent and highly effective.
+At Ashurst CE Aided primary School we aim to support our children's development with a Positive Behaviour Policy that is simple, consistent and highly effective.
 This policy will set out how our staff react to and acknowledge outstanding behaviour; intervene and correct poor behaviour; and structure restorative conversations when dealing with conflict.

 At Ashurst we are proud of our consistent approach and know that this enables our children to feel happy, safe and secure.
 Our Positive Behaviour Policy is designed so that every member of the school community will feel valued and respected, and each person will be treated fairly.
 At Ashurst, we will not accept discriminatory behaviour of any kind from any party.
 All children and adults have a right to be respected and in return, everyone has a responsibility to respect and value others, including those with Special Educational Needs.
-Children need to understand how bullying effects people and the legal context of people's rights in this country.
-We aim for all children to learn how to navigate difference wisely and compassionately and to be able to discern when to stand up for justice.
+This is in accordance with the 2010 Equality Act.